 The Code42 app backs up open files like Microsoft Outlook PST files using the Volume Shadow Copy Service (VSS).
 This approach has a low impact on system resources and is fully supported by Microsoft.

-For more information, see our full article about Backing Up Open Files With Windows VSS.
+For more information, see our full article about Understand and troubleshoot backing up open files with Windows VSS.

 To ensure the database and all Outlook data can be recovered, we recommend exporting your Outlook data to an Outlook for Mac Data File (.olm) and backing up that file.

-By default, the Code42 app backs up your User directory, which contains Outlook’s Main Identity folder.
-The Main Identity folder contains a database of Outlook data and many separate data records for emails, preferences, contacts, and other information.
+Outlook's Main Identity folder contains a database of Outlook data and many separate data records for emails, preferences, contacts, and other information.
 Microsoft provides instructions for recovering the Main Identity folder, but it may not fully recover all of your Outlook data, which is why we recommend recovering from an .olm file.

 Outlook file locations